Kidapt/kidaptive-sdk-js/README.md

 If the `authMode` is `client`, then the learner will be created.
 If no user is selected, then a user will be created for this learner automatically.
 If you call [KidaptiveSdk.learnerManager.clearActiveLearner()](#kidaptivesdklearnermanagerclearactivelearner) the user will still be logged in.
 Also, calling `selectActiveLearner` again while a learner is already selected will deselect the current learner and create and/or select the new learner under the same user.
 To fully log the learner and user out, you must call [KidaptiveSdk.learnerManager.logout()](#kidaptivesdklearnermanagerlogout).

-When the SDK is configured to tier 1, a trial is created when a learner is selected.
-This is done so by calling the function [KidaptiveSdk.learnerManager.startTrial()](#kidaptivesdklearnermanagerstarttrial).
+For all SDK tiers, a trial is created when a learner is selected, equivalent to calling [KidaptiveSdk.learnerManager.startTrial()](#kidaptivesdklearnermanagerstarttrial).

-When the SDK is configured to tier 2, the ability estimates for that learner will be retrieved from the server when a learner is selected.
-This is done so by calling the function [KidaptiveSdk.learnerManager.updateAbilityEstimates()](#kidaptivesdklearnermanagerupdateabilityestimates).
+When the SDK is configured to tier 2, the ability estimates for that learner will be retrieved from the server when a learner is selected, equivalent to calling [KidaptiveSdk.learnerManager.updateAbilityEstimates()](#kidaptivesdklearnermanagerupdateabilityestimates).

 ```javascript
 var learnerProviderId = 'learner123';